lamps-wg/automation-keyusages/draft-ietf-lamps-automation-keyusages.md

 [RFC Editor: Please remove this appendix in the release version of the document.]

+Changes from 07 -> 08:

+* Updated Appendix B

 Changes from 06 -> 07:

 * Moved Section 1.1 to the Appendix